Oliver Twist Summary

 While Fagin and the criminals distress, Oliver learns to read and write with his new friends, the Maylies.
 He's also reunited with his first friend, Mr. Brownlow.

 Fagin and his gang are still trying to track Oliver down.
-Monks has managed to get hold of – and destroy – one of the few surviving tokens of Oliver’s parentage.
+Monks has managed to get hold of—and destroy—one of the few surviving tokens of Oliver’s parentage.
 Nancy finds out about it and gets in touch with Rose Maylie to warn her about Monks’s plot with Fagin.
 Unfortunately for Nancy, Bill Sikes (her lover) finds out about it and brutally murders her.
 Sikes tries to escape, but he’s haunted by what he’s done.
-Eventually, he's killed while trying to escape from the police: he falls off a rooftop while he’s trying to lower himself down, and inadvertently hangs himself.
+Eventually, he dies while trying to escape from the police: he falls off a rooftop while he’s trying to lower himself down, and inadvertently hangs himself.

 Oliver ends up with what’s left of his inheritance, is legally adopted by Mr. Brownlow, and lives down the road from the Maylies.
 Everybody lives happily ever after.
 Except for Fagin, who is arrested and hanged, and Monks, who dies in prison.